-SERIOUSLY DISRUPTIVE BEHAVIORS VAILABLE INTERVENTIONS AND CONSEQUENCES Whenever possible, interventions and consequences that do not exclude the student from their regular educational schedule should be attempted first.)
-3-1 3-2 Disruptive behavior on the school bus 6 Gambling - participating in games of chance or skill for money or things of value Documented Teacher, Student, Parent/Guardian, and Administrator conference focused on expectation violated, cause of behavior, and strategy to prevent 3-3 Fighting 7 - physical contact between two people with recurrence 3-4 intent to harm, but no injuries result Use of bias-based or discriminatory language, gestures, slurs, or other behaviors involving race, color, national origin, immigration status, sex, gender, sexual orientation, age, religion, gender identity, gender expression, disability or other Recommended instructive, corrective, or restorative response (see Guidelines for Effective Discipline) Detention - lunch, before school, after school, or Saturday Skill-building in-school suspension up to three days protected categories.
-For bias-based behavior, see the Addressing Bullying and Bias-Based Behavior policy before assigning an intervention or consequence.
-8 DITIONAL CONSEQUENCES AVAILABLE FOR EPEATED GROUP 3 INAPPROPRIATE BEHAVIOR Skill-building in-school suspension, out-of-school suspension, or combination in-school and out-of-school 3-5 Second or more documented violation of a Group 1 suspension up to three days 3-6 or 2 behavior category 10 Any behavior not otherwise listed in Groups 1 through 3 of this SCC that seriously disrupts the educational process Forgery - false and fraudulent making or altering of Out-of-school and in-school suspensions assigned to repeated 3-06 behavior must be approved by the Network Chief or designee.
-For District schools that do not have Network 3-1 a document or the use of such a document oversight, approvals must be made by the Office of Network Support.
-3-8 3-9 3-10 Plagiarizing, cheating and/or copying the work of another student or other source Overt display of gang affiliation 11 Bullying behaviors - conduct directed towards a student, or retaliation against another person for reporting non-sexual conduct that can be reasonably predicted to cause fear of physical or mental harm, Out-of-school suspensions of three days or less may be used only if the student's continuing presence in school would pose a threat to safety or a disruption to other students' learning opportunities.
+- Behaviors marked with an asterisk indicates that the misconduct may be a violation of the law. - 3-1 Disruptive behavior on the school bus9 - 3-2 Gambling participating in games of chance or skill for money or things of value - 3-3 Fighting10 physical contact between two people with intent to harm, but no injuries result - 3-4 Use of bias-based or discriminatory language, gestures, slurs, or other behaviors involving race, color, national origin, immigration status, sex, gender, sexual orientation, age, religion, gender identity, gender expression, disability or other protected categories.
+For bias-based behavior, see the Addressing Bullying and Bias-Based Behavior policy before assigning an intervention or consequence.11 12 - 3-5 Second or more documented violation of a Group 1 or 2 behavior category13 - 3-6 Any behavior not otherwise listed in Groups 1 through 3 of this SCC that seriously disrupts the educational process - 3-7 Forgery false and fraudulent making or altering of a document or the use of such a document - 3-8 Plagiarizing, cheating and/or copying the work of another student or other source - 3-9 Overt display of gang affiliation14 - 3-10 Bullying behaviors conduct directed towards a student, or retaliation against another person for reporting non-sexual conduct that can be reasonably predicted to cause fear of physical or mental harm, harm to property, and/or interfere with student's ability to participate in school or school activities (see